Avaiga/taipy-getting-started/README.md

 # taipy-getting-started
 The repo with the Getting Started scripts

 Make sure to have the good path for the csv.
-This patch could change depending on how you run the scripts.
+This path could change depending on how you run the scripts.

 ## Step 0